Here’s How to Stop Mastitis From Making Breastfeeding Unbearable

 So how do you get mastitis?
 In breastfeeding women, there are typically two primary mastitis causes:

 1. A clogged milk duct.
 When milk isn’t removed frequently or efficiently enough from the breast, the channel through which milk flows literally becomes so overwhelmed that milk builds up and is unable to flow out of the breast, resulting in what feels like tender lumps,” says Andrea Syms-Brown, an International Board Certified Lactation Consultant (IBCLC).
 “If this isn’t cleared within a few hours, the breast may then develop the classic mastitis symptoms: red blotches, an elevated temperature (above 100 degrees), chills and a general achy feeling.”

 2. Infection.
 Mastitis can also occur when bacteria creeps into the milk duct.
 “A crack on the nipple from a poor latch or poor pumping can allow them to get inside the breast and create infection,” says Leigh Anne O’Connor, IBCLC, who offers lactation consulting services and resources at LeighAnneOConnor.com.
 “As with a clogged milk duct, this can also lead to an inflammatory response.”
 Common bacterial culprits are Staphylococcus aureus, Staphylococcus albus, Escherichia coli and Streptococcus aureus.
 The foreign invader then causes the redness and pain associated with inflammation.

-Studies show that up to one third (but usually less than 10 percent) of women may experience mastitis, with most symptoms occurring in the first three months of nursing, according to a mastitis report published by the World Health Organization (WHO).
+Studies show that somewhere between 10 percent to one third of women may experience mastitis, with most symptoms occurring in the first three months of nursing, according to a mastitis report published by the World Health Organization (WHO).
 Some moms are more vulnerable than others, depending on a few factors:

 • Age.
 Women who are 21 to 35 years old are more prone to mastitis, with the highest risk being women ages 30 to 34.